Welcome to Ladan Hajipour, a Manchester based wrist & hand surgeon

 dupuytrens disease causes

-The condition starts with appearance of a lump or band in the palm of your hand, developing over a period of time.
+The condition starts with the appearance of a lump or band in the palm of your hand, developing over a period of time.
 This lump is usually painless but can be tender when it is rapidly growing or on direct pressure.
 Over time the lump can develop into a band passing into the fingers leading to the finger contracture.
 When a contracture is developed fingers do not straighten up and you can get problems putting your hand in a pocket or putting on gloves.

 This tissue is similar to the scar tissue and becomes a problem when fingers can not straighten.
 This has no relation to finger tendons.